wendellemosmoura/wendellemosmoura/README.md

 # Wendel Lemos 🇧🇷

 ### About me
-Full stack developer and tech enthusiast.
-Keeping myself challenged and up to date are my motivations. 🤖
+Back-end developer and technology enthusiast.
+Keeping myself challenged and up to date are my motivations.

 #